An R Introduction to Statistics

 Working Directory

-> getwd() # get the current working directory
+> getwd() # get current working directory

-> setwd("<new path>") # set the working directory to "<new path>"
+> setwd("<new path>") # set working directory

-The forward slash should be used as the path separator even on Windows platform.
+Note that the forward slash should be used as the path separator even on Windows platform.